 - (a) Respect and not adversely affect the building's character in terms of the setting, design, scale, detail, material and fittings.
-Wherever possible existing detailing and features which contribute to the character of the building should be preserved, repaired or if missing replaced; - (b) Avoid physical damage; - (c) Avoid detriment to their setting and structural stability; - (d) Retain them in their original use or a use which safeguards their character; and - (e) Make full and efficient use of all available accommodation". - 3.16 It should also be recognised that part of the land within the site is already allocated for residential development under the auspices of Policy HP9 of the Stafford Borough Local Plan.
-In that regard, it is evident that the historic environment has not previously been identified as a significant constraint to the development of that parcel of land. - 3.17 These national and local planning policies have been addressed in the completion of the assessment and the preparation of this report.
+Wherever possible existing detailing and features which contribute to the character of the building should be preserved, repaired or if missing replaced; - (b) Avoid physical damage; - (c) Avoid detriment to their setting and structural stability; - (d) Retain them in their original use or a use which safeguards their character; and - (e) Make full and efficient use of all available accommodation". - 3.23 It should also be recognised that some land in the north of the site is already allocated for residential development under the auspices of Policy HP9 of the Stafford Borough Local Plan.
+In that regard, it is evident that the historic environment has not previously been identified as a significant constraint to the development of that parcel of land, which is defined on Plan EDP 2.

+3.24 These national and local planning policies have been addressed in the completion of the assessment and the preparation of this report.